Enigmatic-Smile/docs/offers/README.md

 * `maxTransactionAmount`: the maximum transaction spend for an offer.
 Example: "Save 25% on purchases over £50, save 40% on purchases over £100" the first offer would have a maxTransactionAmout of £100.
 * `minTransactionAmount`: The minimum transaction amount (example: "Save 25% on purchases over £50")
 * `returnPeriod`: number of days before a transaction qualifies for the offer.
+* `metadata`: object with your own data, will be returned on the offer object.

 Check out the [Offer API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.